-In 2013 DOCTRID applied for an EU Marie Curie COFUND which resulted in successful award for a post-doctoral fellowship research programme in Assistive Technologies for Autism and Intellectual Disability (ASSISTID).
+In 2013 DOCTRID applied for a competitive EU Marie Curie COFUND which resulted in successful award for a post-doctoral fellowship research programme in Assistive Technologies for Autism and Intellectual Disability (ASSISTID).
 The ASSISTID COFUND (www.assistid.eu) is managed by the DOCTRID Research Institute, an Interdisciplinary and International Research Network of Universities, Industry, Entrepreneurs, Disability Services in Ireland, UK and USA.

-The EU agreed to fund 40% of this initiative with RESPECT funding the remaining 60%.
-The research fellows have access to the Daughters of Charity Disability Support Service and other Intellectual Disabilities Service Providers, so that they can easily translate the findings from their basic science into practical applications.
+The EU agreed to fund 40% of this initiative with RESPECT clg funding the remaining 60%.
+The research fellows had access to the Daughters of Charity Disability Support Service and other Intellectual Disabilities Service Providers, so that they could easily translate the findings from their basic science into practical applications.
 This is the first structured research programme of its kind in Europe and the most significant investment into assistive technologies research to date.
-The ASSISTID programme is coming to conclusion in 2019.
+The ASSISTID programme was successfully concluded in September 2019.